CCTV Installers in Leicester

 What you get

-We walk your property, identify every approach route and coverage zone, and check cable routing options - before recommending anything.
+We walk your property, identify every approach route and blind spot, and check cable routing options before recommending anything.

-Camera positions, lens selection, and recording model designed around your property layout - not a one-size-fits-all template.
+Camera positions, lens choice, and recording model designed around your specific property - not a one-size-fits-all template.

 Handover and training